JamesDarby345/Volumetric_Vesuvius_Labelling/README.md

 Optionally search for 'keybind' in the notebook to change the keys certain custom functions are mapped to.
 Note that keys like x,y,z,[,],-,= have default Napari mappings and may not work in all modes.

 ## Custom Napari Keybinds:<br>
-v to toggle compressed region class brush<br>
 / or r to toggle label visibility<br>
 . or t to toggle data visibility<br>
 Left & Right arrow keys scrub through layers in 2D & 3D planes<br>
 k to cut label at 3D plane location, toggles displayed side of cut<br>
 l to switch active layer to data layer (useful to move 3d plane with shift click)<br>
+b to toggle between 2D & 3D views with the full 3D label visible<br>
-\ to toggle between 2D & 3D views and setup layers for each<br>
+\ to toggle between 2D & 3D views and setup plane cut view layers<br>
 ' to switch to erase mode<br>
 ; to switch to pan & zoom mode<br>
 , to toggle 3d plane precision erase mode<br>
 o to create off-axis plane cut in 3d mode (can also hold down to adjust)<br>
 shift + click to move the 3d volume plane quickly<br>
+shift + right click + drag up or down to 'fisheye' the view, useful to zoom into structures<br>

 i to erode labels 1 iteration<br>
 u to dilate labels 1 iteration<br>